-The Danish tenor and former counter-tenor, Valdemar Villadsen, graduated from the soloist class of the Royal Danish Academy of Music in Copenhagen in 2012.
+The Danish tenor, Valdemar Villadsen, graduated from the soloist class of the Royal Danish Academy of Music in Copenhagen in 2012.
 He has since established himself as an in-demand soloist throughout Europe.

-Valdemar Villadsen made his operatic debut at the Royal Danish Opera in May 2012 in a leading role in Baroque opera/ballet performance Narcissum by Possokhov.
-Opera appearances include the title role in George Frideric Handel's Giulio Cesare in Egitto (Royal Danish Opera Studio) and Oberon in Benjamin Britten's A Midsummer Night's Dream (Royal Danish Opera Studio).
-Recent opera appearances include Count Almaviva in Il barbiere di Siviglia at the Rossini Festival (Italy), Apollo in Cavalli's Gli amori d'Apollo e di Dafne at the Teatro Principal de Burgos (Spain), the narrator in an opera production of J.S.
+Valdemar Villadsen made his operatic debut at the Royal Danish Opera in 2012 in a leading role in Possokhov's Narcissum.
+Recent opera appearances include Count Almaviva in Il barbiere di Siviglia at the Rossini Festival (Italy), Apollo in Cavalli's Gli amori d'Apollo e di Dafne at the Teatro Principal de Burgos (Spain), Young Officer in Zimmermann's opera Die Soldaten at the Hessisches Staatstheater Wiesbaden (Germany), the narrator in an opera production of J.S.
 Bach's Coffee Cantata (BWV 211) with Concerto Copenhagen at the Copenhagen Opera Festival and the leading role in the world premiere of Fundal/Siegumfeldt's Bittersweet at the Royal Danish Opera.

-Valdemar Villadsen has appeared in numerous oratorios and masses including as the Evangelist in J.S.
-Bach's Christmas Oratorio (BWV 248) in Sweden, Denmark, Germany and Switzerland, J.S.
-Bach's Magnificat (BWV 243) with the Bach-Ensemble in Freiburg, J.S.
-Bach's Johannes-Passion (BWV 245) with the Copenhagen Cantata Choir, Mozart's Requiem with the RDAM Symphony Orchestra, G.F.
-Handel's Messiah with the Bergen Oratorio Choir, and a Baroque opera concert with Concerto Copenhagen and Lars Ulrik Mortensen.
-In May 2013, he had a solo recital at Bergen International Festival (Scandinavia's biggest classical music festival)..
+Valdemar Villadsen has appeared in numerous oratorios and masses, including as the Evangelist and tenor soloist in J.S.
+Bach's Christmas Oratorio (BWV 248) in Sweden, Denmark, Switzerland and Germany (including in the Philharmonie Berlin), J.S.
+Bach's Matthäus-Passion (BWV 244) with the Essener Barockorchester, J.S.
+Bach's Mass in B minor (BWV 232) with the Concerto Copenhagen, J.S.
+Bach's Magnificat (BWV 243) with the Bach-Ensemble Freiburg, J.S.
+Bach's Johannes-Passion (BWV 245) with the Copenhagen Cantata Choir, W.A.
+Mozart's Requiem with the RDAM Symphony Orchestra and George Frideric Handel's Messiah with the Accademic Orchestra.
 He also appears on the new CD recording of J.S.
-Bach's Mass in B minor (BWV 232) with Concerto Copenhagen, conducted by Lars Ulrik Mortensen.
+Bach's Mass in B minor (BWV 232) with the Concerto Copenhagen, conducted by Lars Ulrik Mortensen.